-Surfboards have come a pretty long way from the classic 1900’s redwood plank boards to the intricate precision polyester shapes you can get these days.
-With more choices that you can imagine for every kind of surfer, there’s a lot to know.
+Surfboards have come a long way from the classic 1900’s redwood plank boards to the modern polyester shapes you can get these days.
+With many choices for every kind of surfer, there’s a lot to know.
 Straight off the bat getting the right board can include a range of personal factors like weight, age, ability and fitness level.
 Luckily, we’ve narrowed down a three key pointers as a good place to start for what you should be thinking about with a board purchase.

 Measurements are the length, width and thickness of the board.
 Traditionally boards are identified by their length from nose to tail in feet or inches.
 The width is the widest part of the board from rail to rail, and the thickness is the measurement of the board from deck to bottom at its thickest point.
 Measurements, including volume, make up the dimensions of the board, which will determine which board you ride and why.

 Three surfboards with three different lengths can have the same volume, so beginner boards don’t need to be crazy long to still be able to surf.
 But as an easy guide when starting out, just like volume, bigger is better.
 A longer board will hold a better line in the water and the extra surface area will help to feel less shaky once you get to your feet.
 Wider boards are more forgiving on feet placement and thickness will give you a board with good durability.

 Typically a beginner is going to be on something 7 to 8 foot or higher, but you still want something you can carry and control out into the water.
 Depending on your height, weight and ability, something too long can be worse than better.

 Volume is the amount of area (in liters) contained in a surfboard and the best place to start when choosing the right board for a beginner.
 Best rule to follow: bigger is better.
 More volumes means the board is more buoyant so it’s better to have more volume and catch waves than too little and not being able to surf your board at all.
 Higher volume will give you more speed and more stability with less effort to get you going.